LukePeacock/com3503_3d_graphics/README.md

 - `J`: Begin animation to roll the snowman's head around its body
 - `U`: Begin animation to slide snowman left and right, rock  left and right, and roll its head around its body

+Please note: I have assumed that each animation is to play only once, if you wish to see an animation again simply press the corresponding button once the animation has ended.
+If the animation fails to play the second time, please press `R` to reset the snowman.

 ## Troubleshooting Tips
  In the event that the program does not run, you may be missing one or more of the following libraries in your system: